ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

   This would mean we wouldn't run the solver during role inference.
 However, such a feature seems sadly non-orthogonal when we have the features to express this idea already.

-* We could configure the warning about datatype contexts in some other way.
+* (1) We could configure the warning about datatype contexts in some other way.

-* Instead of using datatype contexts at all, we could use data constructor contexts, which avoid the controversy of datatype contexts.
-Role inference necessarily looks at the usages of type variables in each constructor.
-When doing so, we could assume the constraints on the data constructor as givens, and then do the checks as described in the Specification, above.
-This means that a datatype with many constructors would have to repeat the context many times.
-It also means that, by default, an unnecessary dictionary would be stored by the constructor; however, I think it would not be hard to optimize that dictionary away completely.

-  One problem with this alternative is that it means that newtypes cannot take advantage of these higher-order roles.
-Given that the constructor of ``Linked`` in the Motivation would be hidden in clients, it means that this alternative would not actually permit the motivating program to be accepted.

-  I have orchestrated an unofficial vote on this alternative `on the GitHub trail <https://github.com/ghc-proposals/ghc-proposals/pull/233#issuecomment-498672441>`_.
+* I have orchestrated an unofficial vote on the two alternatives `on the GitHub trail <https://github.com/ghc-proposals/ghc-proposals/pull/233#issuecomment-498672441>`_.

+* Considering (1) vs (2), both have the potential for repetition: In (1), the datatype context may have to be written in many type signatures and instance heads, etc. In (2), the context may have to be written in many constructors.
+In the end, (1)'s repetition is unbounded, while (2) is more manageable.

 Unresolved Questions
 --------------------
-None at this time.
+\(1) or (2)?

 Implementation Plan
 -------------------